 Ireland was forced to go to the IMF and the EU to deal with a crisis in its banking sector which brought the former Celtic Tiger economy to its knees and rattled the wider euro zone.

-Under the terms of the EU/IMF deal, Irish people face years of cutbacks and tax increases in return for fresh capital to shore up the banks, preserving full payment of their senior bonds -- those first in line to be repaid in the event of any default.
+Under the terms of the EU/IMF deal, Irish people face years of cutbacks and tax increases in return for fresh capital to shore up the banks, preserving full payment of their senior bonds -- those first in line to be repaid in the event of default.

-The country's parliament passed legislation on Wednesday giving the government the power to impose losses on holders of subordinated debt, a riskier class of asset, but the European Union fears imposing losses on senior bondholders, who rank on a par with depositors, could destabilize other banks in Europe and compound the region's debt crisis.
+The country's parliament passed legislation on Wednesday giving the government the power to impose losses on holders of subordinated debt, a riskier class of asset.
+But the European Union fears imposing losses on senior bondholders, who rank on a par with depositors, could destabilize other banks in Europe and compound the region's debt crisis.

 We would hope that the market rates begin to adjust in time and as soon as they do, and that there is an advantage to borrow from the market rather than from the EU/IMF, I have no doubt Ireland will do so.